lexibank/tlopo/out/vol4/chapter7.md

 <a id="p-372"></a>

 Another factor to be considered is a seemingly high degree of phonological irregularity in some insect names.
 This manifests itself at times in collections of terms which share strong resemblance but for which no reconstruction is possible.
 At other times it results in doublets, where two or more very similar reconstructions can be made for the same insect.
 Terms for noisy insects are likely to be influenced by onomatopoeia, while terms for insects that jump or sting or tickle may be derived from relevant verbs.
 This may help explain why I can have several reconstructions for an insect that are based on quite limited cognate sets, but no one dominant form.
-In contrast, terms such as POc &ast;kutu ‘louse’ and POc &ast;laijo ‘fly’ are particularly stable, their reflexes occurring in a very high proportion of languages throughout the Oceanic region.
+In contrast, terms such as POc _&ast;kutu_ ‘louse’ and POc _&ast;laŋo_ ‘fly’ are particularly stable, their reflexes occurring in a very high proportion of languages throughout the Oceanic region.

 One further concern of this chapter is the role of a particular prefix in insect names as a possible supernatural marker.
 In 1983 Robert Blust presented a paper at the Third Eastern Conference on Austronesian Linguistics entitled _A linguistic key to the early Austronesian spirit world_[^2].
 It dealt with the frequent occurrence of an affix, often fossilised, in Austronesian languages, traceable back to PAn.
-Its typical form was qali- or kali-, although there were a number of variants.
+Its typical form was _qali-_ or _kali-_, although there were a number of variants.
 Blust listed 62 lexical sets containing over 570 examples from about 50 languages distributed geographically from Taiwan to Polynesia, with the vast majority occurring in Western Malayo-Polynesian languages.
 When these 62 lexical sets were sorted into semantic categories, 20 were for creepy-crawly life forms, the largest single category.
-Other categories were bats/birds (six sets including doves, owls), striking natural phenomena (six sets, including rainbows, echoes, whirlpools), body parts (five sets, including pupil of eye, hair whorl), and muddled psychological states (four sets, including being dizzy, talk- ing/walking in one’s sleep).
+Other categories were bats/birds (six sets including doves, owls), striking natural phenomena (six sets, including rainbows, echoes, whirlpools), body parts (five sets, including pupil of eye, hair whorl), and muddled psychological states (four sets, including being dizzy, talking/walking in one’s sleep).
 The puzzle for Blust was to assign a single conceptual principle that linked these apparently disparate meanings.
-If qali-lkali- was a morpheme, what did it mean?
+If _qali-_/_kali-_ was a morpheme, what did it mean?

-He realised that in a substantial number of cases the referents had a connection— most commonly a dangerous connection— with the world of spirits.
-Insects in particular were as sociated with spirits of the dead.
-The qali-lkali- terms listed by Blust (updated in 2001:37) refer to the following creepy-crawlies: ant/termite, honey bee, bumble bee, beetle, butterfly, caterpillar, centipede, cockroach, crab, cricket, dragonfly, earthworm, firefly, flea, gecko, grasshopper, jungle leech, paddy leech, luminous millipede, scorpion, snake, spider, wasp.
+He realised that in a substantial number of cases the referents had a connection — most commonly a dangerous connection — with the world of spirits.
+Insects in particular were associated with spirits of the dead.
+The _qali-_/_kali-_ terms listed by Blust (updated in 2001:37) refer to the following creepy-crawlies: ant/termite, honey bee, bumble bee, beetle, butterfly, caterpillar, centipede, cockroach, crab, cricket, dragonfly, earthworm, firefly, flea, gecko, grasshopper, jungle leech, paddy leech, luminous millipede, scorpion, snake, spider, wasp.
 Other phenomena he lists (rainbows, whirlpools, sleep-walking etc.) are thought of as supernatural events/conditions.
-In other words, the qali-lkali- terms indicated a taboo, a warning that certain kinds of behaviour were to be avoided in the presence of these creatures or events.
+In other words, the _qali-_/_kali-_ terms indicated a taboo, a warning that certain kinds of behaviour were to be avoided in the presence of these creatures or events.
 It would be an advantage for such taboos to be linguistically clearly marked, to be learned early by children.

-Blust strengthens his argument by considering the kinds of insects which are not marked by qali-lkali-.
+Blust strengthens his argument by considering the kinds of insects which are not marked by _qali-_/_kali-_.
 He sorts them into creatures that (i) tend to invade human space (maggot, horsefly, housefly, both types of lice, mosquito, nit), or (ii) are economically important either because they are edible (sago grub), or because they cause damage to human crops or constructions (termite).[^3] In contrast, the marked creatures have little or no economic importance.
 In addition, some of these, particularly fireflies and luminous millipedes, have unusual properties which might be regarded as supernatural (pp 37-38).

 <a id="p-373"></a>

-Blust concludes his argument: ‘In short, then, the function of the qali-lkali- prefix evidently was to mark facets of experience that were regarded as spiritually dangerous, hence requiring special precautions of a sort likely to be violated by incompletely accultured children.
+Blust concludes his argument: ‘In short, then, the function of the _qali-_/_kali-_ prefix evidently was to mark facets of experience that were regarded as spiritually dangerous, hence requiring special precautions of a sort likely to be violated by incompletely accultured children.
 It did this purely by lengthening the affixed word to an atypical quadrisyllable shape, hence marking the associated semantic categories as those requiring particular behavioural sensitivity’ (p.59).

-One of my purposes in this study, then, is to see to what extent gɑ/z-denoted insects are regarded as creatures with supernatural associations in Oceanic languages.
-At first glance, it would seem that the Oceanic lexical forms no longer hold the same warning take care message.
+One of my purposes in this study, then, is to see to what extent _qɑli_-denoted insects are regarded as creatures with supernatural associations in Oceanic languages.
+At first glance, it would seem that the Oceanic lexical forms no longer hold the same WARNING TAKE CARE message.
 Nonetheless, the affix, or traces of it, occurs in a large number of Oceanic languages in a range of insect terms, and I have been able to reconstruct it to POc level in a small number of items.

 <a id="s-2"></a>